About Therapy

 “Steve was brilliant.
 He was easy to talk to, which I thought I would have problems with, as I don’t like talking about myself.”

-Even with close friends and family members, it might not feel comfortable to share the most sensitive personal feelings with someone with whom you have an ongoing relationship.
-Therapy is unique in providing a safe and trusting relationship with someone who is focussed on you, but has no involvement in other parts of your life.
+It can be hard to admit you need help and it takes courage to face up to problems.
+Therapy is unique in offering a safe and trusting relationship with someone who is focussed on you, but has no involvement in other parts of your life.

 I offer a free initial twenty minute phone call or Zoom meeting, in which we can discuss what you’re looking for, as well as giving you an opportunity to ask any questions about how the process might work.
 If you feel happy to proceed, we can then arrange a first session either in person or online.